-This article discusses the symptoms of high reverse T3.
-But before you read further, here’s a little more about triiodothyronine (T3), thyroxine (T4), and reverse T3.
+This article looks at the symptoms of high reverse T3.
+But before we get started let’s discuss the important relationship between triiodothyronine (T3), thyroxine (T4), and reverse T3.

-Under normal conditions your body naturally produces ample amounts of T4.
-T4 is regarded as a pro-hormone as its converted to T3, your biologically active thyroid hormone, as required.
+You may already know that a healthy body naturally produces ample amounts of T4.
+This thyroid hormone is termed a pro-hormone as it is converted to T3 as required.

-Reverse T3 is an inactive form of T3.
-That’s not necessarily a bad thing.
-In fact, it’s normal for your body to produce a certain amount of reverse T3 to help balance your metabolic rate.
+Now that’s not necessarily a bad thing.
+In fact, it’s normal for your body to produce a certain amount of RT3 to help balance your metabolic rate.

 The Symptoms of High Reverse T3

 High RT3 has a powerful effect on slowing your metabolism.
 For this reason, an abnormal amount of RT3 pushes your body into a hypothyroid state which triggers a long list of low thyroid symptoms.

 + You have problems losing weight, or gain weight easily

 + You have low blood pressure and heart palpitations